The best small business printers are ideal for offices that may not have a lot of space, but still need to print out

 - These are the best printers from an overall perspective

 So where do you need to start?
 Even the most modest office will likely be networked, and sharing a resource as useful as a printer is an essential.
 So you should only be looking at printers that are capable of networked use.
 Wired offers speed and robust function for a fixed office.
 Wireless is flexible, cheap to deploy but not as fast in use.

-Here are the best 10 printers for businesses - as chosen by the Techradar Pro team - large and small, from a basic monochrome lasers suitable for a small business and a home office through to a small departmental multifunction printer.
+Here are the best 10 printers for small businesses - as chosen by the TechRadar Pro team - large and small, from a basic monochrome lasers suitable for a small business and a home office through to a small departmental multifunction printer.